Daniel Gardner: Private life

 Daniel Gardner was a Westmorland man, born in Redman's Yard, Stricklandgate, Kirkby-Kendal in 1750.
-His father is said to have been a master baker, his mother was a Miss Redman, sister of Mr. Alderman Redman of Kendal, an upholsterer, with whom George Romney's father John Romney, a cabinet maker, was connected in business.
+His father Caleb was a cordwainer, his mother was Elizabeth Redman, sister of Mr. Alderman Redman of Kendal, an upholsterer, with whom George Romney's father John Romney, a cabinet maker, was connected in business.
 The members of the families of the two future portraitists, the Gardner's and the Romney's, knew each other well and it is said that one of the first portraits George Romney painted when he was still under twelve years old was the one of Daniel Gardner's mother.
 Mrs. Gardner, interested in art and impressed by the work of the young boy, used all her influence to encourage George Romney to persevere, eventually interceding with his father to let painting be Romney's sole pursuit and profession.
 It was in the house of the Gardner's that George Romney first met Daniel Gardner who later became his pupil.

 Daniel Gardner married his wife, whose first name was either Ann or Nancy, Haward on 8 October 1776.
 She was the sister of the engraver Francis Haward (born 1759).
 Gardner and his wife had two sons.
 However, only the elder son George (born 1778) survived.
 Gardner's wife died shortly after the birth of the second son in 1781.
 He never fully recovered from this tragic incident.